4TechTeams/valuetypes/README.md

 # ValueTypes

+> This project is in an **early stage of development**, where structural and backwards-compatibility-breaking changes could
+> be made.
+>
+> Until **1.0.0**, all versions of this project should be considered beta pre-releases.

 **A collection of useful, domain-specific and explicit predefined value-types for Kotlin & Java**

 *Value types are immutable data objects that are compared and considered equal based on their values rather than their